JonaBushati21/Language-Translation/README.md

-p.s I wanted to add the button as a font awesome icon, but for some reasons It didnt recognize the module when i tried to import it even though I have installed it...
+p.s. s. s I wanted to add the button as a font awesome icon, but for some reasons It didnt recognize the module when i tried to import it even though I have installed it...

 References: 1.
 Run App  https://facebook.github.io/create-react-app/docs/getting-started
             2. Run Bootstrap https://facebook.github.io/create-react-app/docs/adding-bootstrap

+A Screenshot is also provided in this repo

 #thankyou